jantursky/orderlord-help-kds/docs/list-of-settings/data-section/additional-data-in-note.md

 permalink: /list-of-settings/data-section/additional-data-in-note
 ---

-# Additional data in "Note"
+# Additional data in 'Note'
 {: .no_toc }

 ---